abuse and neglect investigation: See DFPS Investigation.

 ALJ: The administrative law judge appointed by the State Office of Administrative Hearings to conduct due process hearings.
 See SOAH.

-applicant: An individual or entity that is the owner or operator of an operation and is applying for a permit.
+applicant: An individual or entity that is applying for a permit.

 APS: Adult Protective Services.